CP1401/Practicals/prac_06/README.md

 It would be better to see something like:

 ```
-Parity of 4 should be 0:  1
+Parity of 4 should be 0, got:  1
-Parity of 41 should be 1:  0
+Parity of 41 should be 1, got:  0
 ```

 Now we can see that something needs fixing!
 So, it's useful to print the **expected results** as well as the **actual results**.

+**Ensure that all your tests from now on print both the expected and actual results.**

 Please note that we do NOT put the testing _inside_ the function.
 The testing goes outside.
-So, in the example output above, the last value is printed by the function, the rest of the line is printing by the tests in `main`.
+So, in the example output above, the actual value is printed by the function, the rest of the line is printing by the tests in `main`.

 ### Part 2